axi0mX/ipwndfu/README.md

 ## About this fork

 This fork is maintained by the hack-different team and is gladly accepting PRs from the wider community.
+All of the original credit go to axi0mx et al.

 ## checkm8